campudus/tableaux/GETTING_STARTED.md

 # 1. Preface

 GRUD is an acronym and stands for "generic relational enterprise database".
-Following document should give a short introduction to GRUD and its principles.
+The following document should give a short introduction to GRUD and its principles.

 ## 1.1.
 Information is widely spread across the company
 In today's companies data and information is widely spread across divisions and departments.
 We saw the need for storing Excel-like data in a structured and centralized way.
 A company could and should take advantage of connecting all this widespread data.